 -Allan, Santa Barbara, California

-You probably need to get some professional cleaners in there, pronto.
-Pardon the pun, but with some people, pet allergies are nothing to sneeze at.
+You probably need to get some professional cleaners in there, asap.
+With some people, pet allergies are very serious.
 Pet allergies are known contributors to chronic asthma.
 If her allergies are severe and cause asthma attacks or anaphylactic reactions, it could very well rise to the level of a disability, and under the Fair Housing Act, your tenant is probably entitled to reasonable accommodation under the law.

 Under the Fair Housing Act, an individual is considered disabled (and thus entitled to reasonable accommodation in housing) if a medical issue "has a physical or mental impairment that substantially limits one or more major life activities."
 If the allergies inhibit going to work or school, or basic functions as breathing, it's likely going to qualify under the FHA.
 That triggers an obligation for a reasonable accommodation on the part of the landlord.
 This isn't just a theoretical opinion: In 2008, when Congress expanded the definition of a disability under the Americans with Disabilities Act, asthma was among the conditions specifically identified as qualifying under the new broader definition of disability.

 Note that not every ordinary allergy is going to meet the FHA standard.
 If the worst reaction the tenant experiences is a case of the sniffles, it may not amount to a disability.
 The threshold distinction is generally whether the allergies force the tenant to reach for a Kleenex, or seek medical attention.

 In some cases, reasonable accommodation may mean letting the tenant move into another similar unit.
 If this is not possible, you may have to take other measures.